yauyenching/s3pr/README.md

   * [X] Set new pattern category
   * [X] Option to toggle saving icon file

-Upon a test user's request:
+Upon a test user's request (DEVELOPMENT HALTED UNTIL FURTHER NOTICE):
 * [x] Change pattern in another internal XML resource to be more consistent
 * [ ] Recategorizes .sims3pack pattern files as well (and not just .package files)
+  * Successfully extracted .package from .sims3pack and recategorized that
+  * Next step: repackaging into .sims3pack without loss of information
 * [ ] Advanced options
   * [ ] Able to change surface material
   * [ ] Able to change pattern description